Main content of the website

 What about the asbestos signs I see around fencing?
 What can you tell me about that?

-The signage is required to identify there is a possibility of asbestos containing materials in the area.
-To comply with occupational health and safety legislation, it is mandatory to post information that says asbestos in the area and include the dangers.
-It does not necessarily mean there is asbestos in each of the properties behind and around these signs however there is always a possibility of asbestos containing materials in the structures given their age.
 If you have any concerns, you can contact Alberta Occupational Health and Safety (OHS) toll free at 1-866-415-8690 or https://www.alberta.ca/ohs-complaints-incidents.
 Individual knowledge of the sites and contents/building materials of the home as well as testing of the sites is one of the ways to know for sure.
 You may wish to also ask your insurance company about an air quality inspection for your home.
 OHS also has a resource on asbestos that can be found here.

 There are still things on my property - how will I retrieve them before debris removal?